Covid 19 TeleHealth Update

-For continuity of care during Covid-19, all appointments are virtual only via a HIPAA-compliant Zoom platform.
-TeleHealth in Massachusetts has been granted permanency.
+For continuity of care as the Covid-19 pandemic continues, appointments are virtual only via a HIPAA-compliant Zoom platform.

 Picture a quaint and lovely house.